Ayushburman/Python-from-Zero-to-Projects-with-real-mini-projects-/README.md

 - Create desktop applications
 - Work with databases and APIs
 - Develop network-based applications
 - Perform scientific and numerical computing
+- Its flexibility allows it to be used in both small scripts and large-scale enterprise systems.

+---